Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 \subsection{Muonic dark-photon jets}

 A dark photon decaying into muons outside the ID is expected to generate two or more collimated standalone MS tracks, commonly referred to as a `muonic dark-photon jet' \mLJ.
 Standalone MS tracks~\cite{MUON-2018-03} are reconstructed in the region of MS coverage where the pseudorapidity is $|\eta| \geq 0.1$.
 These tracks are formed by identifying at least two matched segments in the MS and are then fit with a primary vertex constraint.
+Although displaced, the muons are expected to point to the PV due to the large boost.
 Candidates with an absolute value of the pseudorapidity ranging from $1.0$ to $1.1$ are excluded to avoid the transition region of the MS between the barrel and endcap.
 Additionally, only standalone MS tracks falling in the pseudorapidity interval $|\eta|<2.5$, which corresponds to the ID coverage, are selected to allow the computation of an isolation variable based on ID tracks.
 Standalone MS tracks are required not to match any prompt muon candidate, to discard muons originating from the primary interaction vertex.

 The \mLJs are reconstructed by a Cambridge--Aachen clustering algorithm~\cite{Dokshitzer:1997in}, combining all the selected standalone MS tracks that lie inside a fixed-size cone in the ($\eta$, $\phi$) space.
 The reconstruction process begins with the highest-\pt standalone MS track and proceeds by searching for additional standalone MS tracks inside a cone of radius \delr~=~0.4 around the initial track's momentum vector.
 If a second standalone MS track is found inside this cone, the axis of the cone is adjusted to the vector sum of the momenta of the two tracks.
 This process is repeated iteratively until no further tracks are found inside the cone.
 The \mLJs are required to contain a minimum of two MS tracks and are discarded if a jet is found within a distance of \delr~=~0.4.
-This last requirement guarantees that \mLJs remain distinct from other types of dark-photon jets.
+This last requirement ensures that \mLJs remain distinct from other types of dark-photon jets.